tonsky/clj-simple-stats/README.md

 Q: Will this work with static websites?
 E.g. served fully by Nginx?
 A: Unfortunately, no. This is designed to sit in your Ring middleware stack.

+Q: How can I select time intervals?
+A: Select whole years at the top of the page.
+Select whole months by clicking their labels in the graph.
+Everything else only by modifying URL params.
+Might change later.

 ## In the wild

 You can see live deployments at